Teaching for mastery at secondary: is it compatible with putting students in sets?

 When, in spring 2018, we visited two such lessons at Tomlinscote School in Frimley, Surrey, we noticed how similar they were.
-All were learning about finding the nth term of a linear sequence, all were accessing the same starting point, all tackled the same questions and had access to the same prompts for thinking and exploring at greater depth.
+All were learning about finding the nth term of a linear sequence, all were accessing the same starting point, all tackled the same questions, and all had access to the same prompts for thinking and exploring at greater depth.

 What was most striking was the participation – both classes were expected to follow and contribute to the learning as a class, sharing their insights and explaining the mathematics to one another.

-The teacher of both classes, Teresa Booth, is one of the first cohort of Secondary Mastery Specialists, trained by the Maths Hubs network.
+The teacher of both classes, Teresa Booth, is one of the first cohort of Secondary Mastery Specialists, trained by the Maths Hubs Network.
 There is no blueprint for introducing teaching for mastery into secondary schools in England, and Mastery Specialists are exploring ways in which to make teaching for mastery work in their own contexts.

 In Teresa’s school, after a year of learning about the principles of teaching for mastery, they settled on two main changes: